-At the core, all of these subjects come down to a general acknowledgement by companies that customer behaviour and expectations have indeed changed and that they need to adapt.
+At the core, all of these subjects come down to a general acknowledgment by companies that customer behavior and expectations have indeed changed and that they need to adapt.
 These disciplines are an attempt to do exactly that.

 WHY IS SERVICE DESIGN WORTH YOUR ATTENTION?

 Service design, as customer experience design, user experience design, are all addressing a shift in power.

 In the past the companies held all the power; if a customer was disappointed, there wasn’t much they could do.

 For starters, the options were very limited.
 If someone was dissatisfied, their other alternatives were constrained to the brand names they were familiar with.
 Brand names they actually heard about watching ads or suggested by a group of friends or family.